rheinwerk-verlag/planning-poker/docs/dev_docs/consumers.rst

     :members:
     :show-inheritance:

     Use the provided ``send_event`` method to send events to the client-side consumers.
-Events are strings signaling an event which occurred.
+Events are strings signaling a specific thing occurred.
 Any event listeners can then differentiate between different events and perform special reactions based on their name.

     These are the events sent by the server by default: